szilard/benchm-dplyr-dt/README.md

 ##### More info:

-~~I'm going to give~~ I gave a short 15-min talk at the [next LA R meetup](http://datascience.la/la-r-meetup-november-11-highlights-from-the-user-2014-conference-part-2/) about dplyr, and ~~I'll talk~~ I talked about these results as well, [slides here](https://speakerdeck.com/datasciencela/szilard-pafka-dplyr-plus-basic-benchmark-la-r-meetup-nov-2014).
+~~I'm going to give~~ I gave a short 15-min talk at the [LA R meetup](http://datascience.la/la-r-meetup-november-11-highlights-from-the-user-2014-conference-part-2/) about dplyr, and ~~I'll talk~~ I talked about these results as well, [slides here](https://speakerdeck.com/datasciencela/szilard-pafka-dplyr-plus-basic-benchmark-la-r-meetup-nov-2014).

 There are several other benchmarks, for example Matt's [benchmark of group-by](https://github.com/Rdatatable/data.table/wiki/Benchmarks-%3A-Grouping), or Brodie Gaslam's